RSS

 The truth reveled itself

-Like a colorful Picasso painting.
+Like a colorful, crazy Picasso painting.

 The mother lied,

-With the fabricating caregiver
+the fabricating caregiver

-Who rocked his cradle.
+who rocked his cradle.

-Administration moved the elephant fornicator
+Administration moved the want-to-be elephant fornicator

 To another class where he terrorized that teacher

-While basking in laughter.
+While basking in the laughter of his peers

-With this ‘elephant fornicator’,
+With this want-to-be ‘elephant fornicator’

 It was a game